top of page

 • Your support will empower the organizations we care most about to be more effective and whole, and allow the changes they make in the world to be that much greater; to amplify their impact.
 Imagine the ripple effect, like a butterfly changing the tides around the world.
 100 organizations capable of operating at this level could help us reach the tipping point, and effect the change we all want to see.

-All contributions are welcome.
-If you value the work we’ve been doing since October 2023 to create spaces for healing and understanding that united Jews, Muslims, Christians across the Israel-Palestine divisions, and to bring people who hold different views together, valuing all human life, we welcome your support.
+All contributions are put directly to good use.
+If you value the work we’ve been doing since March to provide Free Resilience workshops for federal workers who've lost jobs and careers in the cuts to programs, we need you.
+If you can support the work we began October 2023 to create spaces for healing and understanding that united Jews, Muslims, Christians across the Israel-Palestine divisions, and to bring people who hold different views together, valuing all human life, we welcome your support.
 We are honored to announce receipt of a grant from the Brookline Community Foundation.
 If you want to provide support for us to bring the Grounded Resilience model to communities in pain and conflict, please support our work today!

 What Sets Us Apart